2004-2010 BMW 5-Series Charge Air Conditioner

 Even though other problems can cause a BMW to stop blowing cold air, low refrigerant is often the problem.
 Recharging the BMW 5-Series AC system with freon will sometimes fix the problem.
 The good news is that you can recharge a BMW 5-Series A/C with freon yourself.

-When charging the BMW 5-Series A/C system, it is recommended to use an AC Recharge Kit with Gauge.
+When charging the BMW 5-Series A/C system, it is recommended that you use an AC Recharge Kit with a Gauge.
 The required refrigerant type is printed under the hood and in your owner’s manual.

 We hope you find the 2004-2010 BMW 5-Series Charge Air Conditioner guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.